magnetar-io/strange_matter_specification/README.md

 ![](https://github.com/magnetar-io/strange_matter_specification/blob/main/media/Like_Internet.svg)

-**The header specifies what the component is, who created it, what kind of serialization and structure you'll find in the payload, versions ... etc.**
+**The header specifies the component, who created it, what kind of serialization and structure you'll find in the payload, versions ... etc.**

-**The payload is to the choosing of the creator.
-It could be json, images, geojson, blobs, binary ifc, rvt , any format, and any encoding of data should be supported**
+**This is contained in the payload is up to the body that creates the components.
+This can be a standards body or a company.
+The requirement is that its well defined and not generic.**

 ![](https://github.com/magnetar-io/strange_matter_specification/blob/main/media/payload_header.svg)

+## Component Header Requirements

 The protocol specifies that inside a component, you need to find the following information.

  This ensures the complete component is intact when it moves between platforms, tools, etc.   This is a foundational requirement of the protocol and should not be violated.

-Components need to do a lot of heavy lifting as they need to be able to exist in the world without the benefit of a file container that would often help describe the source, contents, etc, of the data inside it.
-Because of this fact and because components need to be able to satisfy workflows, it is essential that a component carry around a wealth of information that helps a user of the data understand it fully without any other reference.
+Components need to do a lot of heavy lifting as they need to exist in the world without the benefit of a file container that would often help describe the source, contents, etc, of the data inside it.
+Because of this fact and because components need to be able to satisfy workflow requirements, it is essential that a component carry around a wealth of information that helps a user of the data understand it fully without any other reference.

-## Component Header Requirements

 ### Component - Header -  Source: The source, definition, and identifiers of the component used in an instance.